TÌNH KHÚC TỪ QUÊ HƯƠNG / SONGS FROM HOME

 Reflections on Belonging is an exhibition featuring artworks from the Liverpool City Council Collection curated in response to Dang Lan and Toby Martin’s TÌNH KHÚC TỪ QUÊ HƯƠNG/ Songs From Home.
 The artworks explore the diverse, playful and perplexing ways we crave, find or create what feels like home.

-The day includes free dance performances by Elysian Dance School prior to the 2pm show and prior to the 7pm show.
+The day includes free dance performances by Elysian Dance School in our Turbine Hall at 1:30pm prior to the 2pm show.

 Enjoy a meal and our cultural program throughout the day: